RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 10. important hyperparams -
     1. mini_batch_size and learning_rate - lowering these can reduce validation loss, but training time increases
     2. num_topics
+    3. feature_dim - The vocabulary size of the dataset.
 11. instance -
     1. training - cpu or gpu, gpu recommended, but cpu cheaper
     2. inference - cpu

-#### Latent Derichlet Allocation
+#### Latent Dirichlet Allocation

 1. Another topic modelling algo, which is not based on neural network
 2. unsupervised
-3. can be used for problems other than words -
+3. can be used for problems other than words (It can be used for words too, but not as efficient as NTM)-
    1. customer grouping based on purchase
    2. harmonic analysis in music
 4. input -